-- $\hfill \square$ All PV modules should be of the same type. - \Box All PV modules should be aligned and tilted identically. - □ On the coldest day based on statistical records, the open-circuit voltage of the PV array must never exceed the maximum input voltage of the inverter. - □ The same number of series-connected PV modules must be connected to each string. - □ The maximum input current per string must be maintained and must not exceed the through fault current of the DC connectors (see Section 13 "Technical Data", page 88). - □ The thresholds for the input voltage and the input current of the inverter must be adhered to (see Section 13 "Technical Data", page 88). - □ The positive connection cables of the PV modules must be equipped with positive DC connectors (see Section 6.6.2, page 31). - □ The negative connection cables of the PV modules must be equipped with the negative DC connectors (see Section 6.6.2, page 31).

-i Use of Y adapters for parallel connection of strings
+☐ All PV modules must be of the same type.

+- ☐ All PV modules must be aligned and tilted identically. - ☐ On the coldest day based on statistical records, the open-circuit voltage of the PV array must never exceed the maximum input voltage of the inverter. - ☐ The maximum input current per string must be maintained and must not exceed the throughfault current of the DC connectors (see Section 13 "Technical Data", page 89).

+- The thresholds for the input voltage and the input current of the inverter must be adhered to (see Section 13 "Technical Data", page 89).
+The positive connection cables of the PV modules must be equipped with positive DC connectors (see Section 6.6.2, page 31).
+The negative connection cables of the PV modules must be equipped with the negative DC connectors (see Section 6.6.2, page 31). - i Use of Y adapters for parallel connection of strings